Transport-for-the-North/caf-freight-tools/local_freight_tool/README.md

 ![Local Freight Tool main menu](doc/images/main_menu.PNG "Local Freight Tool main menu")

-## 0: Combine Centroid and Polygon Shapefiles
+## 0: Combine Point and Polygon Shapefiles
-This module provides functionality to combine two shapefiles together where one contains points and the other contains polygons, this is to allow the GBFM zone system shapefiles to be combined together into a single file for use in module 1: Produce Zone Correspondence.
-The GBFM zone system is provided as one polygon shapefile which doesn't contain all the zones and a point (centroids) shapefile which contains all zones.
+This module provides functionality to combine two shapefiles where one contains points and the other contains polygons.
+For example, this allows the GBFM zone system shapefiles to be combined into a single file for use in module 1: [Produce Zone Correspondence](#1-produce-zone-correspondence), as the GBFM zone system is provided as one polygon shapefile which doesn't contain all the zones and a point (centroids) shapefile which contains all zones.

 ![Combine shapefiles menu](doc/images/combine_shapefiles_menu.png "Combine shapefiles menu")

-The menu for this module is shown above and the inputs are listed in the table below, once these have been filled in the "Run" button can be clicked to start the process.
+The menu for this module is shown above and the inputs are listed in the table below, once these have been entered the "Run" button is clicked to start the process.
 The process runs through the following steps to produce the outputs (see outputs table below):

-- Find any zones present in the centroids shapefile which aren't present in the polygons, the zone IDs are expected to be given in a column with the name "UniqueID" in both shapefiles.
-If no zones are present in the centroids shapefile which aren't already in the polygon shapefile then the process stops here and no output is created.
+1. Find any zones in the points shapefile which aren't in the polygons shapefile, the zone IDs are expected to be given in a column with the name "UniqueID" in both shapefiles.
+If no zones are present in the points shapefile which aren't already in the polygon shapefile then the process stops here and no output is created.
-- Create a buffer around all centroids found to change these to polygon shapes, buffer radius can be provided in the interface.
+2. Create a buffer around all points found to convert these to polygons, the buffer radius can be provided in the interface.
-- Finally, the newly created polygons (from the centroids shapefile) are combined with all other polygons (from the polygon shapefile) to produce the output combined shapefile.
+3. The newly created polygons are combined with all other polygons to produce the output combined shapefile.

 The output provided by this process can then be given to module 1 in order to create a correspondence between two zone systems.
 This module has been developed to be flexible so that it